crustio/Crust-Grants-Program/applications/switchswap.md

 ![Homepage](https://ipfs.io/ipfs/QmRKjBQNJM8CxwSPrnJbXKXQdBSWNTMCfjdYhgnNNcfDu6)

-Their will be many things added on home page, such as total NFT minted, development progress, user proposals,... we are currently focusing on NFT Minting page, all small features will be added on Home Page later
+Many things will be added on the home page, such as total NFT minted, development progress, user proposals, etc...
+We are currently focusing on the NFT Minting page.
+All small features will be added to Home Page later.

 ![Statistic](https://ipfs.io/ipfs/QmW6EZpdDd5jSE2QT6ndodyvdXVe5HCkDQrGtcfxa7be7G)